An Austin for Everyone

 Child-Friendly Urban Spaces

 Kids thrive in urban spaces as well as suburban ones!
 We want to see more people of all ages in the heart of our city.
 We need to permit the construction of more housing, including multi-family dwellings, within our urban core neighborhoods, close to parks and under-capacity, high quality public schools.
 We need walkable, connected, pedestrian-friendly streets and sidewalks near parks and schools to help families get out of their cars and on their feet and bikes.
+Children like being around other children much more than they like the large yards mandated by Austin’s high minimum lot sizes.
+These large required yards drive up costs and make living in Central Austin more expensive for families.
+When more families can afford to live in Austin’s historic neighborhoods, the schools in those neighborhoods will get more funding, survive, and thrive.

 Connected Street Grid